udithishanka/jac-rag-chatbot/README.md

 The server now integrates optional web search via the [Serper](https://serper.dev) API.
 Set the `SERPER_API_KEY` environment variable before starting the server to enable this feature.

+LightRAG support has been added.
+Install the `lightrag-hku` package to enable a lightweight knowledge graph backend that complements the standard vector store.

 ## Uploading PDFs

 1. Start the Jaseci server with `server.jac`.